Korean, Edit

 ○ Transport of bicarbonate ions

-○ Primary Active Transport : Sodium-potassium pump establishes a sodium ion concentration gradient
+○ Primary Active Transport: Sodium-potassium pump establishes a sodium ion concentration gradient

-○ Secondary Active Transport : When hydrogen ions move from the secretory cells of the small intestine toward the blood, sodium ions move along
+○ Secondary Active Transport: When hydrogen ions move from the secretory cells of the small intestine toward the blood, sodium ions move along

-○ Secondary Active Transport : Chloride ions move along with sodium ions
+○ Secondary Active Transport: Chloride ions move along with sodium ions

-**Figure.
-5. Movement of Bicarbonate Ions]
+**Figure 5.
+Movement of Bicarbonate Ions

 ① Structure

-Figure.
-6. Structure of the Pancreas
+Figure 6.
+Structure of the liver

-Figure.
-7. 3 Zones of the Pancreas
+Figure 7.
+3 Zones of the Pancreas

 Zone 2.
 Intermediate Zone (Midlobular Zone)